 To begin, skim your results list and pay attention to the article title and subjects:

-You can tell just by looking at the article titles that these are not relevant: they deal with adolescents in other countries, Korea and Turkey.
+You can tell just by looking at the article titles that these are not relevant: they deal with adolescents in other countries, Iran and China.

 Here's another one you could skip: